Gamaranto/cerca-casa/README.md

 ## How do I use this?

 In any way you want, really.
 You can use this as the backend for your self hosted real estate website, to populate a google sheet or anything you can think of.

+If you wish to run this locally/self-hosted, you will need to change the values of the `INPUT.json` file.
+Change `YOUR_CITY_NAME` to the name of the city you want to search in and voilà, you're good to go.

 I personally run this as an actor on the Apify Cloud and I email the results of each run to myself every morning with a Zapier Integration.

 ## Do I need proxies to make this work?